 Apple’s values guide how the company and its employees operate and interact in the workplace and the world, Apple Value is not more different from Apple Mission Statement.

-Accessibility: Apple gives consumers and businesses access to the hardware, software, services, and technology they need to achieve their goals and aspirations.
-Developers rely on Apple’s App Store ecosystem to create applications.
+Accessibility: Apple enables consumers and businesses to access the hardware, software, services and technology they need to achieve their goals and aspirations.
+Developers rely on Apple’s App Store ecosystem to create apps.
 In 2020, Apple reduced the App Store commission for small businesses to 15%.
-The program’s reduced commission gives small developers access to the App Store and more funding to reinvest and grow their business.
+The program’s reduced commission allows small developers access to the App Store and more funds to reinvest and grow their business.

-Supporting Education: The Cupertino-based tech giant provides products, support, and opportunities to schools that need it most.
-Since 2014, Apple has been part of the connectED initiative and has donated more than $100 million worth of teaching and learning solutions to more than 100 underserved schools in the United States.
-“We have donated an iPad to every student, a Mac and an iPad to every teacher, and an Apple TV to every classroom,” Apple said.
+Supporting Education: The Cupertino-based tech giant provides products, support and opportunities to the schools that need it most.
+Since 2014, Apple has been part of the connectED initiative and has donated more than $100 million worth of teaching and learning solutions to more than 100 underserved schools across the United States.
+“We have given every student an iPad, every teacher a Mac and an iPad, and every classroom an Apple TV,” Apple said.

-A World-Class Plan: Apple is carbon neutral and is working to make all of its products with clean energy and no carbon footprint by 2030.
-In 2021, Apple announced the Restore Fund, a unique initiative to reduce carbon dioxide.
-It will invest $200 million in forestry projects to remove approximately 1 million tons of CO2 from the atmosphere annually.
+A world-class plan, Apple is carbon neutral and working to make all of its products with clean energy and no carbon footprint by 2030.
+In 2021, Apple announced the Restore Fund, a unique carbon reduction initiative.
+The company will invest $200 million in forestry projects to remove approximately 1 million tons of CO2 from the atmosphere annually.
 This initiative builds on Apple’s ongoing work to protect forests, including a partnership with organizations in Colombia to restore a 27,000-acre mangrove forest.

-Privacy is a Human Right: Apple designs its products to protect consumers’ privacy and give them control over their data.
+Privacy is a human right: Apple designs its products to protect consumers’ privacy and give them control over their data.
 The company believes that privacy is a fundamental human right.
 In April 2021, Apple updated its iOS with new privacy controls designed to protect iPhone users from being tracked by digital advertisers.
-Apple’s more than 1 billion iPhone users will receive a pop-up notification in some apps asking for their permission to collect data.
+Apple’s more than 1 billion iPhone users will receive a pop-up notification in some apps asking for consent to collect data.
 This feature ensures that apps and third-party websites cannot use customers’ data to track them online.

-Racial Equity and Justice: As the world’s leading technology company, Apple acknowledges its responsibility to fight systemic racism and injustice worldwide.
-The company has committed $100 million through the Racial Equity and Justice Initiative (REJI) to dismantle the racism faced by communities of color.
-Apple banned Parler from its App Store for allowing its users to spread hate and plot to storm the U.S. Congress on Jan.
-6. In April 2021, Apple reinstated Parler to the App Store after implementing new updates to detect unlawful content and hate speech.
+Racial equity and justice: as the world’s leading technology company, Apple acknowledges its responsibility to fight systemic racism and injustice around the world.
+The company has committed $100 million through the Racial Equity and Justice Initiative (REJI) to combat the racism faced by communities of color.
+Apple had banned Parler from the App Store on Jan.
+6 for allowing its users to spread hate and plot to storm the U.S. Congress.
+In April 2021, Apple reinstated Parler to the App Store after implementing new updates to detect unlawful content and hate speech.